unrk/discord-dmall/README.md

-# discord-dmall
-DMall is a simple discord.js bot that DM all the users from a server.

-Originally created with <3 by [Ituriel](https://github.com/nulledituriel).

-This is the original source code, make sure you follow the licence when you're using it.

-# Disclaimer

-**THIS PROGRAM IS FOR EDUCATIONAL PURPOSES ONLY.
-IT IS EXPLOITING DISCORD API.**

 # Usage
 Before editing this source code, in order to follow GPL license, make sure to fork it and mention that it is open source please.